oroinc/documentation/user_guide/export_import.rst

 *Import Example*
 ^^^^^^^^^^^^^^^^

-Prior to using OroCRM, John&Sons construction material factory used to keep track of their Leads in a Calc table.
+Prior to using OroCRM, John&Sons construction material factory used to keep track of their potential opportunities in a Calc table.
-Now they want to upload their details to the OroCRM Leads.
+Now they want to upload their details to OroCRM as Leads.

-These are the first 10 instances of the table
+These are the first 10 instances of the table:

 .. image:: ./img/export_import/in_lead_table_ex.png